getherbie/herbie/example/site/pages/2-doc/4-layout/1-index.md

     layout: twocolumn
     ---

+    This is content for the default segment.

+    --- sidebar ---

+    And here is content for the sidebar segment.

-Further information on how the page contents must be formatted can be found in the chapter [Contents](doc/contents).
+Further information on how page contents must be formatted can be found in the chapter [Contents](doc/contents).

-Another good example are the layout files of this website itself.
+Another good ressource are the layout files of this website itself.
 They are available on GitHub at <https://github.com/getherbie/website/>.